 They will also go over the brace position, how to unfasten the seatbelt, which and where is the nearest exit and they will also brief all the emergency rows on how to open and operate the doors.
 Remember that the real job of those cabin crew is to get everyone out alive in an emergency.

 Delays are a pain in the bum.
-It makes the passengers unhappy and annoyed.
+It makes passengers unhappy and annoyed.
 Unhappy and angry passengers make our job as crew harder.
 We know that you are upset and it annoys us that there is nothing that we can do to make you feel better.

-The crew only get paid when the doors are closed and the aircraft is off the ground, which means that they won’t get any extra money for that 4 hours delay.
+The crew only gets paid when the doors are closed and the aircraft is off the ground, which means that they won’t get any extra money for that 4 hours delay.
 It also means that they will have to work longer hours.

-Because of that delay, they next duties will be changed and the whole work week will be different than what was rostered.
+Because of that delay, the next duties will be changed and the whole work week will be different than what was rostered.
 Which means that their plans for their social life will have to be changed as well.
 Also, when we get changed to a different duty it’s usually a worse duty than the original one.